 As a general rule, fabrics to be avoided include synthetic fabrics such as polyester or nylon.
 However, some natural fabrics like wool are also too scratchy on the skin, so it is not strictly speaking natural fibers only that can work for people with skin conditions.

-At Solbari we have developed a Sensitive fabric which is made from a blend of organic cotton and bamboo for people with sensitive skin who are also looking to also protect themselves from the sun.
-We have received positive feedback from loyal customers who are managing a chronic skin condition to tell us that our Sensitive fabric has helped them.
+At Solbari we have developed a Sensitive UPF50+ fabric which is made from a blend of cotton and bamboo for people with sensitive skin who are also looking to also protect themselves from the sun.
+We have received lots of positive feedback in relation to our Sensitive UPF50+ fabric from customers who manage a chronic skin condition.

 The Solbari Team